NetXMS

 How do I download the Zabbix tutorial?

-The Zabbix tutorial is available on the official Zabbix website, along with other documentation and resources.
+The Zabbix tutorial is available for download on the official Zabbix website.

 What are the alternatives to Zabbix?